-Staff, pupils, parents and the Board of Management (BOM), will be made aware of issues surrounding cyber-bullying through the use of appropriate awareness-raising exercises.
+Staff, pupils, parents and Board of Management (BoM) will be made aware of issues surrounding cyber bullying through the use of appropriate awareness-raising exercises

-The school will engage a speaker a speaker to facilitate a workshop on cyber-bullying for all classes annually.
+The school will engage a speaker to facilitate a workshop on cyber bullying for all classes annually

-Pupils, teachers and parents will be encouraged to report all incidents of cyber-bullying to the school.
+Pupils, teachers and parents will be urged to report all incidents of cyber bullying to the school

-Procedures in the Code of Behaviour will be followed to deal with cases of cyber-bullying.
-Sanctions for children engaging in cases of cyber-bullying are the same as those for any type of bullying within the school.
-See Code of Behaviour sections on Detention, Suspension and Expulsion.
+Procedures in the Code of Behaviour will be followed to deal with cases of Cyber bullying.
+Sanctions for children engaging in cases of Cyber Bullying are the same for any type of bullying within the school.
+See code of behavior sections on Detention, Suspension and Expulsion.

 Reviewed and adopted June 2016